-Welcome to Global Office Hours, a free worldwide resource that brings academic expertise and mentorship from around the globe to anyone with an internet connection.
-Global Office Hours is virtual mentorship designed for graduate students, young investigators, and other early-career scholars interested in psychology, addiction, and gambling.
+Welcome to Global Office Hours, a free worldwide resource that brings academic expertise and mentorship from around the world to anyone with an internet connection.
+Global Office Hours is virtual guidance designed for students, young investigators, and other early-career scholars interested in psychology, addiction, and gambling.

 World-renowned Global Office Hours faculty are hand-picked because of their contributions to the field of psychology, addiction, and gambling studies.
 They are excited to answer questions, share their experiences, and provide mentorship to scholars from all around the globe.
 Please note: Global Office Hours are conducted in English language and individual clinical cases will not be discussed.

 Anyone can join Global Office Hours via Google Meet.
 Follow us on Twitter @Div_Addiction to hear the latest on Global Office Hours, including dates, times, and the link to join.
 Office Hours are first come, first served and for a limited time only.